If You'd Treat a Bruise, Why Not Your Broken Heart?

 1. Name It to Tame It

 Don't bury emotional pain under a forced smile.
 The moment you accurately name what hurts—'I feel abandoned,' 'I'm scared I'm not enough,' 'I feel betrayed'—you begin to reduce its power.
-Neuroscience research shows that labeling emotions activates the prefrontal cortex and calms the emotional centers of the brain.
+In a 2007 Psychological Science study, Matthew Lieberman and colleagues showed that putting feelings into words — called 'affect labeling' — activates the right ventrolateral prefrontal cortex and dampens activity in the amygdala, the brain's threat-response center.
 Be specific: instead of 'I feel bad,' try 'I feel disappointed and worried about my future.'

 2. Talk About It With Someone Who Listens

 Expression is healing; silence can make wounds fester.
 Find someone who can listen without immediately trying to fix, minimize, or relate it back to their own experiences.
-This might be a trusted friend, family member, or even an anonymous listener who can provide judgment-free emotional support.
+This might be a trusted friend, family member, or a trained listener at LissnUp who's spent hours holding space for people describing exactly this kind of ache — no advice, no fixing.
 The key is finding someone who understands that listening can be a powerful form of healing in itself.

 3. Practice Gentle Reframing